-This one-semester course is designed for students to build academic success in literacy to improve performance for college readiness and post-secondary readiness.
-Students acquire comprehension strategies, critical reading/thinking strategies, develop vocabulary, and explore inquiry in their reading.
-This course may not be offered on all campuses.
+(728-763) Credit: .5 This one-semester course is designed for students to build academic success in literacy to improve performance for college readiness/ post-secondary readiness.
+Students acquire comprehension strategies, critical reading/thinking strategies, develop vocabulary, and explore inquiry in their reading; therefore, students become better prepared for college readiness and/or post-secondary success.

-105101 Academic Literacy I 9 - 12 1
+105101 Academic Literacy I